kingan1/Housing-Data-Visualization/README.md

 # Housing Data Visualization
+This is documentation for the Housing Visualization project, a beginners introduction to web scraping and data visualization.

+[Web scraping](https://en.wikipedia.org/wiki/Web_scraping) can take on many forms, but at its minimum is defined as navigating websites by using a "robot" (browser controlled by a program) to extract large amounts of information from web pages.

-This is documentation for the Housing Visualization project, a beginner project to web scraping and data visualization.
-Instead of having to manually parse thousands of homes from Redfin (link), this program automatically scrapes the website, downloads the data, and visualizes it in an easy to understand format.
+Instead of having to manually parse thousands of homes from [Redfin](https://www.redfin.com/), this program automatically scrapes the website, downloads the data, and visualizes it in an easy to understand format.

 ## Why is this important?
 + Helps clear up complicated housing data